Dave-team/Knowledge-base/Learning.md

 ## Learning principles
 - In order to learn, we need to move chunks of information from the short term memory (‘working memory’) to the long term memory in the brain
 - Use spaced repetition with a tool like Anki.
 Spaced repetition is about remembering things just before we forget it.
 This will help remember things in the long term.
 Key with spaced repetition is to do it on a regular interval (e.g. make it a daily habit to review Anki each morning).
-Also just review notes multiple times
+Also just review notes multiple times.
+Example use cases with Anki:
+  - Quiz on a piece of code and the question would be what the returned output would be
+  -
 - Build a regular schedule around learning something.
 E.g. one hour before work
 - Create a roadmap of things you need to learn - a skeleton with links between them where you gradually increase your understanding
 - Combine focused and diffused modes of learning.
 Focused: deliberate effort and elimination of disturbance.
 Diffused: happens during non focused times (e.g. sleep / walking).
 This is where the mind makes and strengthens connections and allows for creative solutions (let the subconsious help come up with solutions and strenghten neural links)